JuScDev/support-dashboard/docs/architecture.md

 ## Dependency Rules

-- Features may depend on Core and Shared
+- Domain libs (`libs/tickets`, `libs/dashboard`, `libs/users`) may depend on `core` and `shared`
+- Avoid lateral domain-to-domain dependencies; use shared contracts when cross-domain data is required
+- Apps compose domains and must not contain business logic
-- Core and Shared must never depend on Features
+- `core` and `shared` must never depend on domain libs
-- Enforced by Sheriff
+- Boundaries are enforced by Sheriff

 ## Error Handling